-The Oxford-Man Institute of Quantitative Finance (OMI) is happy to announce fully funded Studentships in Machine Learning applied to Finance.
+The Oxford-Man Institute of Quantitative Finance (OMI) is happy to announce fully funded Studentships in Machine Learning applied to Finance in the UK.
 Studentships are available for UK, EU, and International students.

-The Oxford-Man Institute (OMI) of Quantitative Finance is an interdisciplinary research center in quantitative finance.
+The Oxford-Man Institute (OMI) of Quantitative Finance is an interdisciplinary research centre in quantitative finance.
 It is part of the Department of Engineering Science (Information Engineering) and has a focus on alternative investments and data-driven science, especially machine learning.
-OMI members carry out academically outstanding research that addresses the key problems facing the financial industry.
-Researchers create new tools and methods that can give deeper insight into financial markets – how they behave, how they become stable or unstable, how to extract value from data at scales beyond human and how they could be made to work better.
-This is achieved through a unique combination of academic innovation and external engagement.

 Fair chance for PhD Students.